nf-core/airrflow/docs/usage/single_cell_tutorial.md

 We prepared the [samplesheet](https://github.com/nf-core/airrflow/blob/dev/docs/usage/single_cell_tutorial/sample_data_code/10x_sc_raw.tsv) and the [configuration file](https://github.com/nf-core/airrflow/blob/dev/docs/usage/single_cell_tutorial/sample_data_code/resource.config) for this tutorial.
 Download these two files to the directory where you intend to run nf-core/airrflow.

 > [!TIP]
-> Before setting memory and cpus in the configuration file, we recommend verifying the available memory and cpus on your system.
-Otherwise, exceeding the system's capacity may result in an error indicating that you requested more cpus than available or run out of memory.
+> Before setting memory and CPUs in the configuration file, we recommend verifying the available memory and CPUs on your system.
+Otherwise, exceeding the system's capacity may result in an error indicating that you requested more CPUs than available or run out of memory.

 Pre-built 10x genomics V(D)J references can be accessed at the [10x Genomics website](https://www.10xgenomics.com/support/software/cell-ranger/downloads).
 Both human and mouse V(D)J references are available.
 Download the reference that corresponds to the species of your dataset.